Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 </div>
 <div class="QandA_question">

-Q: What happens if a program reaches the end of the `main` function without executing a `return` statement? [p.
-14]
+Q: What happens if a program reaches the end of the `main` function without executing a `return` statement?

 </div>
 <div class="QandA_answer">